 Nothing says summer quite like picking up fresh produce at a Mobile Produce Pantry, but fresh fruit and vegetables can be a luxury for families at-risk for hunger.
 To meet the need in our community and to increase access to fresh produce, Second Harvest launched the Mobile Produce Pantry program.

 As part of our efforts to continue to have a strong agency network, Second Harvest conducted a gap assessment in Lorain County to determine areas lacking food pantries and hot meal programs.
 With the closure of a number of food pantries in the city of Lorain, Second Harvest started an effort to find new sites in the extreme high poverty areas of those cities lacking food pantries.

 Second Harvest administers the regional Senior Box Program, officially known as the Commodity Supplemental Food Program (CSFP), a federally funded program to improve the health of low-income elderly population by supplementing their diets with nutritious USDA foods

 When local schools take a break for the summer, sadly, hunger does not take a break.
 Those children who have relied on school feeding programs during the school year are the most at risk.
 To address this issue, Second Harvest, along with several of our charity partners, coordinates the Summer Food Service Program (SFSP).

-Second Harvest aims to feed children in a more holistic way to create food security for the entire family through our School Food Pantry model.
+Second Harvest aims to feed children in a more holistic way to create food security for the entire family through our School Pantry Program model.
 This program is designed to alleviate child hunger through the provision of food to children, their families, and the immediate school community.
-School Food Pantries are located at, or adjacent to school properties and are intended to provide a more readily accessible source of food assistance to low-income students.
+School Pantry Programs are located at, or adjacent to school properties and are intended to provide a more readily accessible source of food assistance to low-income students.